-The Camino Madrid, although not that well-known among pilgrims, is another great starting point for a Camino to Santiago.
+Although not that well-known among pilgrims, the Camino Madrid is another great starting point for a Camino to Santiago.
 Although there is not much concrete information about the origins of this route, the remains in Puerto de la Fuenfría in Sierra de Guadarrama indicate the way has been used for many centuries to transport cattle and trade with the northern peninsula.

 Nonetheless, as you walk, you will come across many historic churches, chapels, signs, and relics dedicated to St James that let us know the way was popular and cherished by pilgrims starting from central Spain.
 Although still somewhat unknown, the route offers a truly breathtaking experience.